tompaton/grandpa-amus-bridge/README.md

 ### Materials

 * 8mm x 1200mm Tasmanian oak round dowel (2 pieces)
-* 6mm x 6mm x 1200mm Tasmanian oak square dowel (2 pieces)
+* 6mm x 6mm x 1200mm Tasmanian oak dressed all round moulding (2 pieces)
-* 3mm x 100mm x 1000mm balsa sheet (1 piece)
+* 2.5mm x 100mm x 915mm balsa sheet (1 piece)

 There wasn't much waste, probably about 20mm left from each of the round and square dowels.
 Only 1/3 of the balsa sheet was needed.